 At Interac, we posed this question as it relates to our work in preventing fraud.
 We are committed to understanding the concerns facing Canadians as they move their money through our network — as well as potential challenges for the country’s economic prosperity.

 Understanding consumer behaviour and tracking the public mindset are key, which is why we analyze and report on emerging trends in payments and we bring experts together to look for solutions to big problems.

 Fraud prevention is a constant fixture at the top of our list of concerns.
 We also know that people can make regrettable decisions and missteps in times of stress.
 This leads to questions we’ve been exploring: What are the risks of heightened anxiety, especially regarding fraud?
 And what can leaders and stakeholders do about it?

 To share what we’ve learned, we convened a pair of experts in the area: Rachel Jolicoeur, Fraud Prevention and Strategy Director, Interac and Dr. Christine Purdon, Psychologist, University of Waterloo.

 Watch below as they explain how Canadian consumers experience stressful events like fraud from an emotional point of view.
 They talk about how understanding the consumer mindset allows leaders in business and society to help citizens deal with emotionally difficult events like scam attempts (hint: don’t say “victim”) — and why Interac believes it’s so important to engage in fraud prevention education in times of extra stress.

-Pandemic stress is making us more susceptible to fraud
+Pandemic stress is making us more susceptible to fraud and cyber security threats

 There’s a common set of physiological reactions to stressful situations — a “threat system” that mobilizes in response to danger.
 “We all have a threat system and, and we need it,” Christine says.
 The problem is that being under threat focuses people’s attention on information that could be relevant to survival, and fear drives them toward unwise actions.